 1. The Patronage (Benefices) Measure 1986

 These notes summarise the effect of the Patronage (Benefices) Measure 1986, for the information of parochial church councils.
-The text of the Measure, as modified by the Patronage Measure (Isle of Man) 1997 (SD 637/97), may be viewed here.
+The text of the Measure, as modified by the Patronage Measure (Isle of Man) 1997 and subsequent legislation, may be viewed here.

 3. Benefices with more than one PCC

-A benefice may have more than one PCC, where its area comprises 2 or more parishes, or where a parish has more than one PCC, or where 2 or more benefices are held in plurality.
-Special rules apply in those cases, and are summarised below.
-However, if a joint PCC has been established for 2 or more parishes, the joint PCC will represent those parishes in place of the individual PCCs.
+Where a benefice comprises 2 or more parishes, or where 2 or more benefices are held in plurality, special rules apply.
+However, if a joint council has been established for 2 or more parishes, the joint council will represent those parishes in place of the individual PCCs.

 4. First steps on a vacancy